SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 The visualization reveals several striking patterns in the response distributions.
 For the baseline condition, responses cluster predominantly in the disagreement range (scores 1–3), with orange and tan segments dominating most items.
 In contrast, NOODEIA responses cluster heavily in the agreement range (scores 5–7), with dark green segments representing "Extremely agree" appearing consistently across items.
 This visual pattern illustrates the systematic shift in learner experience from negative to positive across all measured dimensions.

 Particularly notable is the distribution for Q5 (confidence): under traditional instruction, 4 participants selected "Extremely disagree" and 7 selected "Moderately disagree," with only 3 participants expressing any level of agreement.
-Under NOODEIA, this pattern inverts dramatically—2 participants selected "Neither disagree nor agree," 8 selected "Moderately agree," and 6 selected "Extremely agree," with no participants expressing disagreement.
+Under NOODEIA, this pattern inverts dramatically: 2 participants selected "Neither disagree nor agree," 8 selected "Moderately agree," and 6 selected "Extremely agree," with no participants expressing disagreement.
 This transformation from predominantly negative to uniformly positive responses represents a fundamental shift in how learners perceived their own capabilities.

 ### 6.2.2 Statistical Comparison

-#

 Table 1 presents the complete statistical comparison across all ten survey items, including means, standard deviations, p-values, and significance levels.

-**\[INSERT TABLE: surveyResultPValueVisualization.png — OR use the data to create Table 1\]**

 **Table 1.** Statistical comparison of baseline (traditional instruction) versus proposed method (NOODEIA) across all survey items (N=16).
 Significance levels: \*\* p < 0.01, \* p < 0.05.
 Q3 is reverse-coded (lower is better for NOODEIA).
 SD = Standard Deviation.